ReenigneCA/rabin/README.md

 # rabin cryptosystem for testing 8 bit AVR key exchange library
-#Rabin Cryptosystem with BigNumber library slightly modified from repo created by Sriharsha Gangam
+#Rabin Cryptosystem with BigNumber library slightly inspired by rabin repo by Sriharsha Gangam
 #compiling

+Note I have removed all code from the repos I originally forked and rewritten everything from scratch.
+This was originally mostly out of convenience as the original repos used a blinding factor that was unnecessary for me but I have since not been able to contact the author of the original repos to request permission to release my repos under the GPLv3 so I'm cutting out the last of his code (extended GCD function) and replacing it with code I've written myself.

 g++ ./main.cpp ./rabin1024.cpp ./buffer1024.cpp ./rabintools.cpp -lcrypto
 the above works for me.
 The original version recommended -lssl which did not work for me for the original version switching to -lcrypto did though this may vary by linux distribution.